Configuring Arista MLAG Step by Step

 Always Verify After Configuration

-- Don’t proceed until current step is verified
+• Do not proceed until the current step is verified.

 Maintain Configuration Symmetry